Sunday, March 15, 2020

 You can also dry any vegetable, store in a sealed jar, and rehydrate when needed for cooking.
 The trick is to make sure that they are dried enough that they will not mold.
 If in doubt, your dried produce can be stored in the frig or freezer, taking up much less room than the whole vegetable.

 I also like to grow sprouting broccoli as it can be harvested from for 8 months of the year.
 Carrots and onions can be left in the ground over the winter and pulled when needed.
 My favorite onion to grow is Egyptian walking onion.
 It produces a small bulb that is just the right size for using for one meal.
-It can be grown in a pot, too.
+It can be grown in a pot, too, and harvested year round.
 Egyptian walking onions

 Garlic is planted in the fall and harvested in mid summer.
 There are 3 ways I preserve garlic.
 One is to harden off and keep several garlic bulbs to use fresh.
 The second is to separate the cloves and put into vinegar with peppers.
 I store these jars in the refrigerator.
 This preserves the garlic and adds a little kick.
 The third is to dry some garlic cloves to make garlic powder.
 Quick tip-make dried garlic into garlic powder